dotnet/roslyn/docs/features/interceptors.md

 - A *mapped path* of each syntax tree is determined by applying [`/pathmap`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.commandlinearguments.pathmap?view=roslyn-dotnet-4.7.0) substitution to `SyntaxTree.FilePath`.
 - For a given `[InterceptsLocation]` usage, the `filePath` argument value is compared to the *mapped path* of each syntax tree using ordinal string comparison.
 If exactly one syntax tree matches under this comparison, that is the *referenced syntax tree*.
 Otherwise, an error occurs.

 Support for the "compat" strategy will be dropped prior to stable release.
+Tracked by https://github.com/dotnet/roslyn/issues/72265.

 #### Position